updated on:

 • The ability to communicate

-Designers don’t do their job alone, product design is a team sport.
-Thus, it’s essential to make sure your potential candidate can explain the details of how the design they create works to users, the product manager, developers, and other designers.
+Designers don't do their job alone, and product design is a team sport, so it's essential to make sure your potential candidate seeks input from teammates and stakeholders and can explain how the design they create works to users, the product manager, developers, and other designers in a way people can quickly follow with the eye.

 If a designer can clearly communicate their thoughts to you during the interview, they will also be able to communicate with other people well.